 - Probiotic-rich foods: kefir, sauerkraut, whole grain sourdough bread, kombucha, kimchi, whole-fat and plain yogurt.

-Exercise is not a simple request.
+- Exercise is not a simple request.
 It is a must when faced with anxiety.
 Exercise releases feel-good hormones throughout the body, which improve mood and calm the system.
 It fights inflammation.
 It regulates sleep.
-It improves every health outcome out there.
+It improves every health outcome.
 Make it a part of your daily life and your anxiety will begin to subside.
 It isn’t an opinion.
 It is a fact.

 Anxiety does not have to be a prison sentence.
 It is possible to eliminate or greatly reduce anxiety from your life or your child’s life.
 It may take time and effort but anything worth having in life is worth actively working on.
 If you are willing to wait 2 to 3 months or longer for medication to work then you must be willing to allow the same time for diet, exercise and therapy to work.
 Nothing happens overnight but it will happen.
 Follow my recommendations.
 Seek help.
 Make the changes necessary and you will reap the benefits.